Re7a8/tech-discussion/README.md

 # tech-discussion
-This is a demo repo for sharing ideas around communication
+This is a demo repo for sharing ideas about communication *one
+*two